What is Greywater?

 Greywater is water from baths, showers, hand basins and clothes washing machines / laundry.
 Water from other sources (toilets, kitchen sink, dishwashers and bidets) is considered to be black water.
 Black-water must be treated by some sort of sewerage treatment works.

 Greywater is by no means clean drinking water.
-Once you step out the bath, the water that remains in the tub can be considered grey water.
+Once you step out the bath, the water that remains in the tub has a grey appearance, hence the name greywater.
 The same is true for the water that runs into your shower drain and the water pumped out by you washing machine.

 A typical bath uses 120 litres and a shower 80 litres of water.
 You pay for it as it passes your water meter and then it is sent to waste down the drain.
-Water Rhapsody Greywater System uses this water to immediately irrigate your garden or to flush your toilets.
+The Aquagrey grey water reuse system uses this water to immediately irrigate your garden.
 The reuse of grey water can save you a substantial amount on your water bill.

 * Supply management of water is water supplied by the municipality to your doorstep.
 The supply of water is severely stressed in South Africa.
 In simple terms, we do not have any more rivers to dam up.
 Building bigger dams will only help marginally as our dams depend on rainfall to be filled.